soi-20/brains/_posts/2018-05-07-problems-mitmedialab.md

 ---

-A conversation with [@kevinphys](https://github.com/kevinphys) on Brains [Quora: How true is the perception that the MIT Media Lab "tries to appear cool without actually solving problems"? ](https://www.quora.com/How-true-is-the-perception-that-the-MIT-Media-Lab-tries-to-appear-cool-without-actually-solving-problems/answers/62296046?share=bcbd0d08&srid=nD7Z)
+A conversation with [@kevinphys](https://github.com/kevinphys) on Brains.
+[Quora: How true is the perception that the MIT Media Lab "tries to appear cool without actually solving problems"? ](https://www.quora.com/How-true-is-the-perception-that-the-MIT-Media-Lab-tries-to-appear-cool-without-actually-solving-problems/answers/62296046?share=bcbd0d08&srid=nD7Z)

 > (A=Allen, K=Kevin)